strigeus/sparsnas_decoder/README.md

 Technical details:
 ------------------
 SPARSNÄS uses a CC1101 chip configured for GFSK modulation at 868MHz.
 The two FSK symbol frequencies once downconverted to baseband are roughly 67kHz and 105kHz.
+(EDIT: It seems like with a different RTL-SDR the baseband frequencies are 12.5khz and 50khz.
+Maybe my first RTL-SDR was inaccurate).
 The packet length is 18 bytes, including the length byte, and a 16-bit CRC is appended to the end.
 The CC1101 sync word is 0xD201.
 The packet payload byte 5 to 17 are encrypted using a key derived from the sender device's ID.

 The encryption key is a repeating XOR key:
 ```